 When a collection of unnecessary plugins are loaded on to a site, a stream of unnecessary scripts will run.
 This increases the number of database calls and adds to page speed load.

 The number of plugins on your website has won’t really matter too much if the plugins themselves are all serving a purpose.
-Just make sure that each plugin is playing a unique role and that its job can’t be satisfied by a better alternative.
+Just make sure that each plugin is playing a unique role and that its job can’t be satisfied by an alternative.

 When selecting a plugin to use on your website ask yourself: